mnot/I-D/gin/draft.md

 exposed by the network operator.
 However, discovery of that service would still need to be established; this might be possible through DNS.

-HTTP offers built-in caching, and is familiar to many developers.
-However, it has a higher overhead, as compared to DNS.
+This approach's advantages include:

+* Built-in caching and scaling mechanisms
+* Rich extensibility
+* Familiarity for developers and ops

+Potential disadvantages include:

+* Servers receiving requests from clients that are unknown (or where there is only stale information available) will need to either wait for the lookup, or act without information for such requests
+* Comparatively high overhead

 ## TLS

 Another approach would be to add another channel in TLS {{RFC5246}} that does not form part of teh encrypted session, to allow the network to annotate connections directly.

+This has a few advantages:

+* Immediate availability of network information in-channel
+* Direct binding to a single connection
+* Annotations could be added on subsequent hops

+However:

-However, this is likely to be both technically invasive, and seen as a layer violation / security heresy.
+* Doing so is likely to be technically invasive, my have interop problems with deployed infrastructure
+* May be seen as a layering violation / security issue

 ## TCP

-Yet another approach would be to allow simliar mechanisms in TCP {{RFC0793}}.
-However, it's even less likely that this would be technically feasible or politically possible.
+Yet another approach would be to define simliar side-channel mechanisms in TCP {{RFC0793}}.

+The advantages and disadvantages of this approach are similar to those around TLS; however, there is an additional disadvantage, in that TCP extensibility is even more constrained than TLS'.

 # Security Considerations

-This proposal is only exploratory now, but there are already clearly evident security and privacy implications, including:
+This document is only exploratory now, but there are already clearly evident security and privacy implications, including:

 * Whether the information exposed can be used to identify a user
 * Whether denial of service attacks are possible using this mechanism